getsentry/raven-aiohttp/README.rst

 All messages to the sentry server will be produced by "Fire And Forget"

-Each new message spawns it owns `asyncio.Task`, amount of then is not limited
+Each new message spawns it owns `asyncio.Task`, amount of them is not limited

 .. code-block:: python